soo-h/DASweepDetect/Parameter_Inference.md

 input=example
 gen=2
 star=1
-end=9
+end=2
 script=PATH_TO_RELATE/bin/RelateMutationRate

 bash $script -i $input \
              --first_chr $star --last_chr $end\
              --years_per_gen $gen \
-             --seed 1 \
              -o example_mutation
 ```

+'PATH_TO_RELATE/bin/RelateMutationRate' represents the path to the binary file `RelateMutationRate` required for this operation.

+'example' is the common prefix of the input file.
+The input file should follow the following naming rules and contain two types: _prefix \_ chromosome index.anc_ and _prefix \_ chromosome index.mut_.
+In this command, two chromosomes 1 and 2 are combined for joint inference, then the input files should contain four files, named example\_chr1.anc, example\_chr1.mut, example\_chr2.anc, example\_chr2.mut.

-'PATH_TO_RELATE/bin/RelateMutationRate' represents the path to the binary file `RelateMutationRate` required for this operation. 'example' is the prefix for the files 'example.anc' and 'example.mut'. 'star 'is the starting chromosome number used for inference. 'end' is the ending chromosome number used for inference.
-Use the '-years_per_gen' option to specify the generation time interval information. 'example_mutation' is the output file which contains estimated recombination rate information.
+ 'star 'is the starting chromosome number used for inference. 'end' is the ending chromosome number used for inference.

+'-years_per_gen' is a optional option which specify years per generation, Default: 28 . 'example_mutation' is the output file which contains estimated mutation rate information.